Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "Combat spooning is *always* an option," Coombes said drily.
 "Tiggs won’t give us much of a choice anyway."

 Allison’s smile got wider, and Clara caught herself giggling at the mental image.
 "Much better," she said, then returned to business mode.
-"I’d better do the visual inspection...Clara, could you check and find out what the hell’s taking Xiù and Daniel so long?
+"I’d better do the visual inspection...
+Clara, could you check and find out what the hell’s taking Xiù and Daniel so long?

 Clara nodded and excused herself, pleased to have a chance to fetch Dane as well.
 The pair of them had a parting gift to share, an important one seeing as their own lives were about to enter a new chapter as they started working on BGEV-12.